dmailloux/OkrTracker/README.md

 # OkrTracker

-An Okr tracking application designed using NextJS, Supabase, and React
+An Okr tracking application built using React, NextJS, Supabase, Mantine and React Query.